Card Show State of the Union Address

 - Missing-In-Action Dealers – so when you leave your table unattended to go shopping yourself.
 When people are looking to ask questions and you’re at the other end of the card show makes me want to say, C’mon Man!

 - Clueless Dealers – I came across dealers that would not come down on their prices.
 I came across another dealer that knew nothing about cards and if you had any questions he had to call the owner of the cards to get the answer and wouldn’t you know it sometimes he wouldn’t answer the phone.
-Dealers that don’t realize what they have set out on the table is a bunch of five cent commons in top loaders and screw downs no less.
+Or my favorite dealers that don’t realize what they have set out on the table is a bunch of five cent commons in top loaders and screw downs no less.
 Clueless dealers that do not have a pulse of the hobby and they have no idea what current market values are.

 My Unfortunate Experience at a Local Card Show